Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Without a doubt, you can purchase cheap hiking underwear at your local big box store, and they will serve you well on a dry, warm, short, flat trail.

-But once you gain an appetite for less straightforward hiking, you will need to invest some time and money in high performance undies.
+But once you gain an appetite for less straightforward hiking, you will need to invest some time and money in high performance undies that are durable, high quality and check all the hiking boxes (more below on that).

-Yes, that means an increase in cost from the bargain bin cheapie cotton undies you might wear to a yoga class or on a neighborhood walk.
+Yes, that means an increase in cost from the bargain bin cheapie cotton or nylon undies you might wear to a yoga class or on a neighborhood walk.

-But your time, effort and money also buys you all of the essentials for comfort and safety in women's hiking panties:
+Your investments of time, effort and money also buy you all of the essentials for comfort and safety in women's hiking panties:

 So please don't sacrifice your safety and comfort by starting off your layering system with the wrong underwear!

-Look for a bit of spandex added to enhance stretch.
+Look for a bit of spandex or elastane added to the fabric to enhance stretch.

-Seek out a "no seam" style so it won't bind or chafe you.
+Seek out a "no seam" style (cut from one piece of material rather than sown together) so it won't bind or chafe you.

-Anti chafing tip: use BodyGlide on delicate areas, even with the best womens hiking underwear.
+Anti chafing tip: Use BodyGlide on delicate areas, even when wearing the best womens hiking underwear.

 Some women like thong underwear for daily life, but on the trail, think about how many steps you are going to be taking.